sncshr/Sanchit-Sharma-IS24-full-stack-competition-req97073/README.md

 ## Code Challenge Context

-The BC Government Ministry of Citizens' Services Information Management Branch (IMB) is currently trying to catalog current modern web applications in GitHub, as well as new projects that are coming up in the future.
-Currently there are 40 projects marked for modernization that need to be cataloged, as well as 3 projects that are either actively being developed or in a maintenance lifecycle.
+The BC Government Ministry of Citizens' Services Information Management Branch (IMB) is currently trying to catalog current modern web applications in GitHub, as well as new products that are coming up in the future.
+Currently there are 40 products marked for modernization that need to be cataloged, as well as 3 products that are either actively being developed or in a maintenance lifecycle.

-Product owners have expressed the desire to communicate to the branch where these projects are housed (GitHub Repository).
+Product owners have expressed the desire to communicate to the branch where these products are housed (GitHub Repository).

 The user base for this application will include a wide array of technical skills, therefore making this application as simple as possible to display, create and edit information is being stressed by the IMB Senior Leadership Team (SLT).

 ## Personas

 **Lisa** A director within IMB that is fairly new to the branch, but has worked with BC Government for 10+ years.
-She has experience with software development projects as she was previously a Product Owner for a project that had a successful production launch.
-She currently manages Service Design and SCRUM Master resources, and would like to know at a glance who is resourced on what project.
+She has experience with software development products as she was previously a Product Owner for a product that had a successful production launch.
+She currently manages Service Design and SCRUM Master resources, and would like to know at a glance who is resourced on what product.
 She understands Agile philosophy and knows that a solution may take many iterations to achieve a desired state of functionality.

 **Alan** A DevOps resource that has worked for IMB for the last 3 Years.
-He has worked on many projects, including from inception to maintenance lifecycles for IMB, setting up deployment pipelines and integrating technologies into projects that help increase developer velocity.
-He actively engages the developer community to understand their ever changing needs from project to project.
-Alan is currently looking to build a tool that allows product owners/stakeholders within IMB to understand resource utilization across all projects within IMB to help avoid developer/resource burn-out.
+He has worked on many products, including from inception to maintenance lifecycles for IMB, setting up deployment pipelines and integrating technologies into products that help increase developer velocity.
+He actively engages the developer community to understand their ever changing needs from product to product.
+Alan is currently looking to build a tool that allows product owners/stakeholders within IMB to understand resource utilization across all products within IMB to help avoid developer/resource burn-out.

-**Both IMB Employees** are looking for a tool that offers all users within IMB easily digestible data based on the breadth and depth of the many projects they currently develop and maintain, as well as projects that are on the horizon for IMB.
+**Both IMB Employees** are looking for a tool that offers all users within IMB easily digestible data based on the breadth and depth of the many products they currently develop and maintain, as well as products that are on the horizon for IMB.
 Displaying exactly the right amount of information at a glance is paramount to both Lisa and Alan.

 ## User Stories

 ### User Story One

-As Lisa, I want to see a list of all projects that IMB currently develops or maintains in a list view.
+As Lisa, I want to see a list of all products that IMB currently develops or maintains in a list view.

 Given that I don't need to be an authorized user
 When I navigate to the application landing page
-I can see a list of all projects within IMB
+I can see a list of all products within IMB
-And all relevant information related to each project
+And all relevant information related to each product
-* Project Number
+* Product Number
-* Name
+* Product Name
 * Scrum Master
 * Product Owner
 * Developer Names (up to 5)